 Then And Now~ Let’s Get It Together!
-When I first started drumming in the 70’s (for those of us not born into or of the drum culture), there was one general drummers informational grid or network, that is to say one large drumming platform or base of information that was …
+When I first started drumming in the 70’s (for those of us not born into or of the drum culture), there was one general drummers informational grid or network, that is to say one large drumming platform or base of information that was available to the general public.
+It was very limited.
+It is so hard to conceive as today we have such an overwhelming wealth of information available on the computer and at our finger tips.
+But back in the day it was very hard to find information and to study about drumming.
+There were no books available or videos.
+You needed a qualified teacher or class to play in.
+You had to know someone who knew someone and you needed to …

 I am now offering West African, Afro Cuban, and Fusion/Hybrid hand drumming classes of all types on line via Skype.
 I encourage any one who wants to learn more about drumming and how to play drums to contact me.
 All levels are welcome.
 If you have always wanted to drum or simply want to enhance your skills or learn more authentic rhythms, how to solo r to find your inner rhythm this is a perfect way.